 Rimfire rifle matches will be shot with a repeating rifle with a detachable box magazine chambered in .22 LR.
 Tubular magazine rifles are not permitted since some of them present the risk of requiring hands in front of the muzzle to load and unload, in addition to the additional time to reload between strings of fire.
 Slings may not be attached to the rifle.
+There is no prerequisite gun to shoot to shoot any rifle discipline.

 Until further notice, Smith & Wesson M&P 15-22 rifles shall not be used in the SASP.

 - 1. Iron Sight Rifle Discipline Rifles with iron sights, adjustable sights and fiber optics are allowed but no electronic sights, optic sights, or laser.
 After market barrels are permitted, but no suppressor. - An Athlete may choose to use their "Optic Sight Discipline" rifle to compete in the "Iron Sight Discipline" if they remove the battery from the optic.
-Optics with tritium or fiber optics must be removed from the rifle to compete in the discipline. - Offset mounted optics may remain on the gun in the 'Iron Sight Rifle Discipline' if opaque scope covers remain on the optic.

-2. Optic Sight Rifle Discipline - Rifles with scopes, optic sights, light gathering scopes and battery powered optics are allowed.
+Optics with tritium or fiber optics must be removed from the rifle to compete in the discipline. - Offset mounted optics may remain on the gun in the 'Iron Sight Rifle Discipline' if opaque scope covers remain on the optic. - 2.
+Optic Sight Rifle Discipline Rifles with scopes, optic sights, light gathering scopes and battery powered optics are allowed.
 After market barrels are permitted, but no lasers or suppressors.